nyuudo/nyuudo/README.md

 ## 🎯 Strategic Improvisation

 Solving a communication problem is not simply **creativity**.
-A deadline is a threat only if there’s no **plan** that’s being executed on time.
+A deadline is a threat only if there’s no **plan** to be followed or executed according to a **minimum viable product**.

 ## 🧠 Conceptual Analysis

 An answer will not be efficient until the question has been properly explored.
 Questioning everything is the most attractive part of the **creative** process.
-I'm experienced in: Information Architecture, Brand Design, UI Design, Research, Storytelling, Desktop Publishing, Wireframing, Storyboarding and Illustration.

 ## 📲 Common Sense Tech